LuminFire/MySQL_Stored_Geo_Functions/README.md

 Screenshots
 -----------

-Here's a sample screenshot of a point having been buffered with an 8 point polygon.
+Here's a sample screenshot of a point (in red) having been buffered with an 8 point polygon.

 ![8 point buffer screenshot](./8_point_buffer.png)

+The Marker is the result of an ST_INTERSECTS query.